 - review recent price movements and the structure of the local market

-- may visit the town and talk to local retailers to determine whether there is a need for further investigation.
+- may seek information from local retailers to determine whether there is a need for further investigation.

 If we believe any retailers have broken competition and consumer laws, we will investigate the issue further and may take action.